lionel-panhaleux/ror/README.md

 Each Governor has the **option** to roll a die or dice to generate that number of Talents of Provincial Spoils from his Province that turn.
-A Governor need not pay a negative Provincial Spoils result, in which case the State will during the [Debits step](#10653-debits) of the Revenue Phase.
+A Governor need not pay a negative Provincial Spoils result, in which case the State will during the [State Revenues step](#1063-state-revenues) of the Revenue Phase.
 A Governor who attempts to collect Provincial Spoils from his Province takes a Corrupt marker.

 > EXAMPLE: The Governor of Undeveloped Hispania Ulterior takes a Corrupt marker and rolls a 2 for Provincial Spoils,
 > which results in net income of -1 (2 - 3 = -1), but he need not pay any negative totals out of his own funds.
 > Total bill to the State Treasury is -1 Talent.

-### 1.06.2 REDISTRIBUTION
-All Personal Revenue generated, in addition to any existing Talents, may at this point be moved freely between Personal Treasuries and Faction Treasuries.
-Money may be transferred to or from Senators who are not in Rome.
-Players may give Talents from their Faction Treasury and the Personal Treasuries of their own Senators to other players, who may then redistribute the Talents as needed.

-Talents allocated to the Faction Treasury are placed in the Faction Treasury Box in front of each player.
-Faction Treasuries are [secret](#1049-hidden-information) and not available for inspection by other players.

-### 1.06.3 PROVINCE DEVELOPMENT
+### 1.06.2 PROVINCE DEVELOPMENT
 After collecting or declining to collect his Provincial Spoils, the Governor of each Undeveloped (yellow-bordered) Province must roll 1d6 to see if that Province has been improved by Roman control.
 There is a +1 DRM to the Improvement roll if the Governor does not hold a Corrupt marker.
 If the roll is ≥ 6, the Governor earns 3 Influence and the Province card is flipped to its Developed (green) side.
 The new values listed thereon remain in effect for the rest of the Game.
 Provinces being attacked cannot be Developed.

-### 1.06.4 STATE REVENUES
+### 1.06.3 STATE REVENUES
 The players adjust the Treasury markers on the State Treasury track.
 The State receives 100 Talents Annual Revenue at the start of each Revenue Phase.